bookpanda/2110471-COMP-NETWORK/lab/commands.md

 # do for all routers

 show ip ospf neighbor
-# show subnets that are not directly connected to the router
+# show subnets that are not directly connected to the router + cost
 show ip route ospf
 # verify OSPF settings
 show ip protocols